 Use Your Customers for Topics

 One of the biggest challenges non-writers face (and even writers) is coming up with topics.
 We happen to have a handy-dandy list of 20 questions you can ask to brainstorm topics, but even beyond that there’s a huge untapped resource right at your fingertips: your customers.
 What questions do you hear all the time from your customers?
 What are the most common troubleshooting problems your customer service team deals with?
 What services do your customers ask the most about?
 Listen to these daily conversations and jot questions down when you hear them.
-These should be the topics you address in all your content.
+Each question could be a separate social media post, answered in a marketing email or even a subject for an entire blog.

 Use a Template